 Locals who return from work on the mainland can tell by the height of the water near the South Low river estuary whether they can cross or not, regardless of the official times.

 I have worked off-island myself, and my commute would have been punishing and probably untenable if I had to adhere only to the official crossing times.
+In fact, I would have been unlikely to keep that job.
 Imagine coming back from a long commute from Edinburgh, arriving at 8pm to a barrier that will be closed until 10pm, even though you know for certain that it is safe to cross there and then.

 There were also occasions when, in an emergency, it was possible to evacuate a casualty using a high-framed vehicle, and get them to a waiting ambulance, rather than have to try and transport them by sea (not always feasible) or wait for a helicopter that might take 45-60 minutes to get here.